Evaluation of Model-Based PM$_{2.5}$ Estimates for Exposure Assessment During Wildfire Smoke Episodes in the Western U.S: Discussion

 The authors thank: \begin{itemize} \item The National Studies on Air Pollution and Health (NSAPH) research lab for their support of this project. \item Pete Lahm of the Interagency Wildland Fire Air Quality Response Program for answering all of our questions about the mobile smoke monitors. \item The AirFire Research Team, specifically Amy Marsha, for helping us obtain the Airsys and WRCC data. \end{itemize}

 \end{acknowledgement}

 \begin{suppinfo}

-\begin{enumerate} \item Equations for the metrics used to compare the smoke monitor observations, Di estimates, and Reid estimates \item Supplemental Notes: Details on the 25 points for which the smoke monitor observations were low ($< 4 \mu g/m^3$) and the Reid estimates were high ($> 35 \mu g/m^3$) \item Figure S1: Maps of the seasonal differences between county-level averages of the Di and Reid estimates \item Figure S2: Map of all monitoring observations in the validation set, colored by the number of days they were deployed \item Table S1: Mean (standard deviation) for each data source and subset in the validation set, by state \item Table S2: Frequency tables of each dataset’s classification of the AQI in the validation set \item Table S3: AQI classification metrics for the Di and Reid estimates compared with the smoke monitor observations \item Table S4: Frequency tables of each dataset’s binary classification of AQI ("Non-smoke" vs. "Smoke") in the validation set \item Table S5: Summary statistics for the Di and Reid estimates' binary classification of AQI ("Non-smoke" vs. "Smoke") compared with the smoke monitor observations \item Table S6: Sensitivity analysis version of Table 1, including monitor observations where either the Di or Reid estimate was missing \item Table S7: Sensitivity analysis version of Table 2, including monitor observations where either the Di or Reid estimate was missing \item Table S8: Comparison metrics (like Table 2) for the validation observations and the Reid estimates without CMAQ, split into 2017-2018 and 2008-2016 \item Table S9: Comparison metrics (like Table 2) for both sets of model estimates and the EPA monitor observations \end{enumerate}
+\begin{enumerate} \item Equations for the metrics used to compare the smoke monitor observations, Di estimates, and Reid estimates \item Supplemental Notes: \begin{enumerate} \item Investigating Large Mean Ratios \item Results of the AQI Classification Analysis \item Results of the Binary Smoke / Nonsmoke Classification Analysis \item Results of the Sensitivity Analysis Unweighted By Population Density \item Results of the Sensitivity Analysis on the Reid Estimates without CMAQ (Including 2017-2018) \item Results of the Sensitivity Analysis Comparing Reid and Di to EPA Monitor Observations \end{enumerate} \item Figure S1: Maps of the seasonal differences between county-level averages of the Di and Reid estimates (2008-2016) \item Figure S2: Map of all monitoring observations in the validation set, colored by the number of days they were deployed \item Table S1: Mean (standard deviation) for each data source in the validation set, by state and level of PM$_{2.5}$ \item Table S2: Comparison metrics (like Table 2) unweighted by population density \item Table S3: Frequency tables of each dataset’s classification of the AQI in the validation set \item Table S4: AQI classification metrics for the Di and Reid estimates compared with the smoke monitor observations \item Table S5: Frequency tables of each dataset’s binary classification of AQI ("Non-smoke" vs. "Smoke") in the validation set \item Table S6: Summary statistics for the Di and Reid estimates' binary classification of AQI ("Non-smoke" vs. "Smoke") compared with the smoke monitor observations \item Table S7: Comparison metrics (like Table 2) for the validation observations and the Reid estimates without CMAQ, split into 2017-2018 and 2008-2016 \item Table S8: Comparison metrics (like Table 2) for both sets of model estimates and the EPA monitor observations \end{enumerate}

 \end{suppinfo}